pk1427/quick-link-service/README.md

 - `complex-url-test.png` - URL with query parameters
 - `missing-header-test.png` - 401 authentication error
 - `with-header-test.png` - Successful API call with header
-- `loading-state-test.png` - UI loading state
-- `redirect-test.png` - Redirect functionality

-## 👨‍💻 Author

-**Debajyoti Das**
-- Internship Program: ANQ Finance GEMS Program
-- Assessment Date: December 31, 2024
-- GitHub: [Your GitHub Username]

-## 📄 License

-This project was created as part of the ANQ Finance internship assessment.

-## 🙏 Acknowledgments

-- ANQ Finance for the opportunity
-- Deno team for the excellent runtime
-- React team for the UI library

----

-**Note**: This implementation uses in-memory storage for simplicity.
-For production use, implement persistent storage using PostgreSQL, MongoDB, or SQLite with proper error handling and data validation.